HR Services and Employment Law specialist

 The compulsory two-week holiday rule was first proposed by the now defunct FSA in 2008.

-He later admitted that he hadn’t taken one single day of vacation that year because he didn’t want anyone else to look at his books.
+This was after Jérôme Kerviel, a trader at Société Générale, lost over $7 billion of the bank’s money in 2007.
+He later admitted hadn’t taken one single day of vacation that year because he didn’t want anyone else to look at his books.

-It was initially introduced into traders, but it’s now standard practice at the banks that all staff take those two weeks off every year.
+It was initially introduced to traders, but it’s now standard practice at the banks that all staff take those two weeks off every year.
+Without remote access to their work accounts.

-If you have bookkeepers, finance directors, anyone who has access to your books, and especially has access to make payments, you absolutely should make sure that they are away for two consecutive weeks every year, and that someone else takes over and does the role for that time, even if it is a freelancer.
+If you have bookkeepers, finance directors, or anyone who has access to your books, and especially has access to make payments, you absolutely should make sure that they are away for two consecutive weeks every year, and that someone else takes over and does the role for that time, even if it is a freelancer.

 You need to know about it before it gets as bad as $7 billion!